LaunchCodeEducation/skills-back-end-java/java4python/control-flow/README.md

    ...
 ```

-In Java we add parenthesis and curly braces to get:
+In Java we add parentheses and curly braces to get:

 ```java
 while (condition) {